richsalz/https-downgrade/draft-richsalz-sample.md

 * A perception that using HTTPS introduces performance issues, such as due to the additional round trips required to establish connections.
-This can be a real issue for origins that lack persistent connection or session ticket support.
+This can be a real issue for origins that lack persistent connection or session resumption support.

 * Challenges in managing origin certificates, or a perception that it is hard